mind74/lxd_gui_container/README.md

 1. start the container, if needed
 2. using SSH as transport, start the xpra server
-3. using Unix socket as transport, attach xpra client
+3. using SSH as transport, attach xpra client

+The "run" tool will:
+1. start the container and attach xpra client, if needed
+2. using SSH as transport, run the command in container

 The "map" tool will: